vierbergenlars/blog/_posts/2019-06-20-nextcloud-cloudflare.md

 ## Results

-After bypassing the cache for WebDAV requests, the amount of bytes transmitted through the Nextcloud WebDAV endpoint immediately dropped to a fraction.
+After bypassing the cache for WebDAV requests, the amount of bytes transmitted through the Nextcloud WebDAV endpoint immediately dropped to a fraction of what it previously was.

 [![WebDAV traffic before and after]({{ site.baseurl }}/assets/nextcloud-cloudflare/webdav-traffic.png)]({{ site.baseurl }}/assets/nextcloud-cloudflare/webdav-traffic.png)